 A mechanical integrator is basically a fancy summing machine.
 Its output is a graph of how many times a particular small wheel has revolved.
 The rate at which this wheel revolves is determined by a large spinning disk that drives the wheel.
 The disk can be displaced so that the wheel moves closer or further away from the center of the disk—the further away the wheel is from the center, the faster it spins.
 The operator of the machine would trace another graph as input to the machine and this input would control the displacement of the wheel.

-If you'd like to know more about the differential analyzer, I hope you take a look at my blog post about it, which isn't done yet but should be soon!
+If you'd like to know more about the differential analyzer, I've written a much longer blog post about how it works that you can find here.